nickrallison/obs-std/test_vaults/reference_linked_noself/pixel_processing_algorithms.md

 ### Smoothing Filters

-Smoothing filters, such as the Gaussian blur or box blur, are used to reduce image noise and details by averaging the colors of pixels within a specified kernel size.
+Smoothing filters, such as the Gaussian blur or box blur, are used to reduce image noise and details by averaging the colors of pixels within a specified [[kernel.md|kernel]] size.

 ### Sharpening Filters

 Sharpening filters enhance the edges within an image by emphasizing the difference between adjacent pixels.
-The most common approach is to apply a kernel that boosts the center pixel while reducing the surrounding pixels.
+The most common approach is to apply a [[kernel.md|kernel]] that boosts the center pixel while reducing the surrounding pixels.

 ### Edge Detection Filters